Auclown/node-chat/README.md

 - Can render location message on the screen.
 - Displays time sent.
 - Pages separated - now users can use display name they desire and enter specific room.
 Need more working on this.

+### 24th/Oct/2020:

+- Helper methods for users created in src/utils/users.js and used.
+- Helper methods are for checking if users' desired username is valid or is already taken, and storing user and removing user from the room.
+- Now only users in the same room can communicate each other.
+- Username is being displayed now.